(VIDEO) US releases aerial footage of the largest non-nuclear bomb hitting ISIS tunnel

-On Thursday, the U.S. military dropped the largest non-nuclear bomb in eastern Afghanistan in an area known to be populated with ISIS militants.
+On April 13, 2017, the U.S. military dropped the largest non-nuclear bomb in its arsenal on eastern Afghanistan in an area known to be populated with ISIS militants.
 The 22,000-pound GBU-43/B Massive Ordnance Air Blast bomb, also referred to as the “Mother Of All Bombs (MOAB),” was dropped on an ISIS-K cave and tunnel system in the Achin district of the Nangarhar Province at 7:32 p.m. local time.

 ISIS-K is also known as the Khorasan group and is based in the Afghanistan-Pakistan region.
-According to U.S. and Afghan officials, 36 ISIS-K fighters were killed in the strike and no civilians were injured.
+According to U.S. and Afghan officials, 94 ISIS-K fighters, including four commanders were killed in the strike and no civilians were injured.

 According to officials, the strike was designed to maximize the destruction of ISIS-K fighters and facilities while minimizing the risk of Afghan and U.S. forces conducting clearing operations in the area.

-“Following efforts to defeat ISIS-K in #Nangarhar, U.S. Forces -#AFG conducted strike on ISIS-K tunnel complex in Achin district,” the office of the President of Afghanistan tweeted Thursday.
+“Following efforts to defeat ISIS-K in #Nangarhar, U.S. Forces -#AFG conducted strike on ISIS-K tunnel complex in Achin district,” the office of the President of Afghanistan tweeted.